StarpTech/next-localization/example/README.md

 ## Development

 1. Run `yarn link` in the root directory.
+2. Run `yarn build` in the root directory.
-2. Run `yarn` to update the `next-localization` package with the latest updates.
+3. Run `yarn` here to update the `next-localization` package with the latest updates.
-3. Run `yarn dev` to run the application.
+4. Run `yarn dev` here to run the application.
-4. Repeat step 2) if you want to update `next-localization`.
+5. Repeat step 2) if you want to update `next-localization`.